kreee00/akram-faisal/README.md

 - 👋 Hi, I’m Akram Faisal
 - 👀 I’m interested in Computer Science and specifically Cybersecurity
-- 🌱 I’m currently taking CS50X by Harvard and learning a little bit about penetration testing.
+- 🌱 I’m currently taking foundation in Computer Science from Universiti Teknologi PETRONAS.
-- 📫 How to reach me = telegram(@akram_faisal) email(akram.socials@gmail.com)
+- 📫 How to reach me = email(akram.socials@gmail.com)

 <!---
 akram-faisal/akram-faisal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.